BJMdotNET/pr1nc3/topics/celebration/index.md

 ----

  - [**"State Fair to celebrate Prince with "Unite in Purple" Day Aug.
 26 -- "Unite in Purple" Day will offer tributes to the late rock icon on Aug.
-26."**](http://www.startribune.com/state-fair-to-celebrate-prince-with-unite-in-purple-day/389514481/) by Tim Harlow in [Minneapolis Star Tribune](http://www.startribune.com/) on 8 August 2016 about Celebration, State Fair ([mirror](https://web.archive.org/web/*/http://www.startribune.com/state-fair-to-celebrate-prince-with-unite-in-purple-day/389514481/))
+26."**](http://www.startribune.com/state-fair-to-celebrate-prince-with-unite-in-purple-day/389514481/) by Tim Harlow in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 8 August 2016 about Celebration, State Fair ([mirror](https://web.archive.org/web/*/http://www.startribune.com/state-fair-to-celebrate-prince-with-unite-in-purple-day/389514481/))

 ----